westonsoftware/awesome-midi/README.md

 ## Blogs and Articles

-- [MIDI.org](https://www.midi.org/) 🌐 - The official website of the MIDI Manufacturers Association, featuring news, articles, tutorials, and resources on MIDI technology.
+- [MIDI.org](https://www.midi.org/) 🌐 - The official website of the MIDI Association, featuring news, articles, tutorials, and resources on MIDI technology.
-- [The MIDI Association Blog](https://www.midi.org/insights/) 📝 - The official blog of the MIDI Manufacturers Association, featuring posts on MIDI technology, software, hardware, and applications.
+- [The MIDI Association Blog](https://www.midi.org/insights/) 📝 - The official blog of the MIDI Association, featuring posts on MIDI technology, software, hardware, and applications.
 - [MIDI Lifestyle](http://midilifestyle.com/) 💻 - A blog on MIDI technology, production techniques, and equipment reviews.
 - [Synthtopia](https://www.synthtopia.com/) 💿 - A blog on electronic music technology, featuring articles, news, and reviews on MIDI instruments and software.
 - [Sweetwater Sound](https://www.sweetwater.com/insync/?s=midi) 🎤 - A blog on pro audio and music technology, featuring articles, reviews, and tutorials on MIDI equipment and software.
+- [MIDI 2.0 Developer Information](https://midi.org/developer-white-papers) 📝 - Articles to help developers take advantage of MIDI.

 ## Podcasts

 ## Organizations

-- [MIDI Manufacturers Association](https://www.midi.org/) 🏢 - An international organization focused on the development of MIDI technology and standards.
+- [MIDI Association](https://www.midi.org/) 🏢 - An international organization focused on the development of MIDI technology and standards.

 ## Conferences and Events